fatoldsun00/AMQPOSnotification/README.md

 # AMQPOSnotification
 Electron App for Os native notification throught AMQP broker (rabbitMQ, etc.)

-Config application (serveur, login and password if needed, Exchanges and topics to listen), publish a message on rabbitMQ, voilà.
+Configure application (serveur, login and password if needed, Exchanges and topics to listen), publish a message on rabbitMQ, voilà.
 Application co an AMQP broker (like rabbitMQ serveur).
 If server down, application try to reco server every minutes.

 - You can create multiple Exchange and multiple Topic for each Exchange